 - Photocopy of SEVIS I-20 with OPT recommendation on page 2.

-- (Note: We will prepare the OPT I-20.
-You will not have this I-20 to turn in with your package to us.
-It will be prepared after we process your package and before you send it to USCIS.)
+- (Note: We will prepare the OPT recommendation I-20.
+You will not have this I-20 to turn in with your documents to us.
+It will be prepared after we review your documents and before you send it to USCIS.)